Imitation Learning from Pixel-Level Demonstrations by HashReward: Introduction

 Based on the above findings, we study a practical approach to enhance discriminator learning.
 It is non-trivial to guarantee that discriminative information in high-dimensional space can be preserved after performing DR. This suggests that directly utilizing off-the-shelf unsupervised DR algorithms, such as unsupervised autoencoder and hashing, is not the right choice because they make the processes of DR and discriminator learning totally isolated.
 As a result, essential information for discrimination can be heavily lost due to DR, making discriminator training biased towards discrimination or rewarding only.
 To address this issue, we propose a novel IL algorithm named HashReward, which utilizes a supervised hashing strategy to incorporate DR and discriminator training into a unified procedure.
 Experiments show that HashReward achieves significant improvement comparing to other state-of-the-art IL approaches under high-dimensional environments, which are broadly recognized to be challenging for IL algorithms.

 The rest of the paper is organized as follows.
 Section~\ref{sec:related-work} discusses related work.
 Section~\ref{sec:problem-formulation} provides preliminaries.
 Section~\ref{sec:high-dim-imitation} demonstrates how to solve the underlying discrimination-rewarding trade-off problem for adversary-based IL methods, and then introduces HashReward algorithm.
 Section~\ref{sec:experiment-results} reports the experimental setup and results.
-Finally, Section~\ref{sec:conclusion} concludes the paper, and Section~\ref{sec:boarder-impact} discusses boarder impacts.
+Finally, Section~\ref{sec:conclusion} concludes the paper.